 Docking is an art which requires practice.
 Most folks hit the dock because they are either moving too quickly or too slowly.
 If you approach the dock too quickly and then slam the gear shift into reverse, chances are you may hit the dock and possibly damage the gears in the process.

 Advancing to the dock should be done slowly, but with enough power that you maintain control over drift.
 Slowly is much preferred to quickly.
-At slow speeds (should you hit anything), the damage to the yacht, other nearby yachts or the dock itself will be minimal.
+At slow speeds (should you hit anything), the damage to the yacht, other nearby yachts or the dock itself will be minimal or non-existent.

 The main solution to this problem is practice.
 Nothing replaces experience.
 If you are concerned about your ability to safely dock the boat, call the charter company in advance and arrange for them to send someone out to assist.

 |Problem:||Dropping equipment (such as winch handles and boat hooks) overboard.|